juye-ops/juye-ops.github.io/_posts/Study/ETC/OPIc/2023-07-17-opic_script.md

 > My favorite activity is driving.
 > Actually, I have many hobbies, such as just drinking coffee and sing or listen to music.
 > I love driving most because It makes me like..
 I can do every hobbies.
-> Drinking coffee while driving,, or sing or listen to music.
+> Drinking coffee, or sing or listen to music while driving.
 > And It also makes me feel like free.
 > So, Sometimes, I used to drive alone without any destination.
-> And, I prefer to drive when I go on a trip with my friends.
+> And, I'm willing to drive to go on a trip with my friends.

 - 음악
-> My most favorite genre is a rock ballad, because, It has many emotion.
+> My most favorite genre is a rock ballad, because, It contains many emotion.
 > And you know, I really like the singer of MC The MAX.
 > I love his voice, and I wanna sing with like his voice.
 > He has such a special, soulful and gifted voice, and many korean really like him like me!